livepeer/go-livepeer/doc/ai-subnet.md

     foundryup
     ```

-2. Connect your wallet to the Foundry cast using the following command:
+2. Connect your _Mainnet Transcoding Network_ Orchestrator wallet to the Foundry cast using the following command:

     ```bash
     cast wallet import <WALLET_NAME> --private-key <YOUR_PRIVATE_WALLET_KEY>